 Maven Wave recently attended and sponsored the 15th annual Bio-IT World Conference in Boston.
 The conference brought together over 3,400 attendees from across the world to share best practices, innovation initiatives, and digital journeys within the pharmaceutical industry.

 This year, Bio-IT World focused on topics such as cloud computing, data integration, knowledge management, and informatics— the essential components to building a digital environment.
 A key theme surrounding this conference was that digital technology is a differentiator within the enterprise, not just a necessity to support business strategy.
-While the progression toward digital initiatives have historically been slow within the pharmaceutical industry, organizations taking advantage of digital will continue to have a competitive advantage.
+While the progression toward digital initiatives has historically been slow within the pharmaceutical industry, organizations taking advantage of digital will continue to have a competitive advantage.

 Cloud Computing is Mainstream